Limits? In serverless?

 If you travel to pages like the scale and hosting, you may, rightly, be under the impression that azure functions can scale pretty massively.
 (At time of writing) 200 instances?
 Multi-messages per instance?
 I can do 1000 things at once!

 While this is technically true, you better be doing 1000 Hello World's, because Azure Functions running on the consumption model reside in the Azure Sandbox.
 You will note that the documentation here is much more hidden, but there are some other bloggers who have hit limits as well.
 The Azure Sandbox is where Free and Shared App Services run, and also consumption functions.
 Because of this grouping, the limits are smaller than you might think when reading Azure marketing jargon.
 This is not an Azure-specific issue, as AWS has similar limits (although a bit easier to find).
-These limits apply across all of the instances combined, and are not per instance.

 There are 5 limits, but really only 2 to worry about, as you are likely to hit them before others: Connections and Threads.
 The connections limit is in the process of being lifted to 600, and all of my apps appear to be operating with the higher limit, but you may still be experiencing the lower limit at time of writing.
 Before the connection limit change, I never hit the thread limit.
 After the change, I have never hit the connection limit, only threads.